makeitcloudy/makeitcloudy.github.io/_posts/2022-04-19-how-to-configure-desktop-os-as-openvpn-client.md

 ## is located and prepare the route upfornt the tunnel is established.
 ```

-Proof that it it can be established
+Proof that it can be established

 ```shell
 sudo openvpn --config /etc/openvpn/client/ovpn-Client1.ovpn